vmware/pyvmomi/docs/vim/vm/guest/FileManager.rst

   Raises:

     `vim.fault.GuestOperationsFault`_:
        if there is an error processing a guest operation.

     `vim.fault.InvalidState`_:
        if the operation cannot be performed because of the virtual machine's current state.

     `vim.fault.TaskInProgress`_:
        if the virtual machine is busy.

     `vim.fault.FileFault`_:
        if there is a file error in the guest operating system.

     `vim.fault.GuestOperationsUnavailable`_:
        if the VM agent for guest operations is not running.

     `vim.fault.InvalidPowerState`_:
        if the VM is not powered on.

     `vim.fault.GuestPermissionDenied`_:
        if the operation fails because the guest authentication will not allow the operation.

     `vim.fault.InvalidGuestLogin`_:
        if the the guest authentication information was not accepted.

     `vim.fault.GuestComponentsOutOfDate`_:
        if the guest agent is too old to support the operation.

     `vim.fault.OperationNotSupportedByGuest`_:
        if the operation is not supported by the guest OS.

     `vim.fault.OperationDisabledByGuest`_:
        if the operation is not enabled due to guest agent configuration.

 ListFilesInGuest(vm, auth, filePath, index, maxResults, matchPattern):
-   Returns information about files or directories in the guest.The results could be extermely large, so to minimize the size of the return value for cases where a UI only needs to show the first N results, the answer is batched.
+   Returns information about files or directories in the guest.The results could be extremely large, so to minimize the size of the return value for cases where a UI only needs to show the first N results, the answer is batched.
 Files are returned in OS-specific (inode) order.
 If the directory is modified between queries, missing or duplicate results can occur.

   Privilege: